GopinathP7/GopinathP7/README.md

 ## ◈ About

 <p align="left">
-B.Tech Computer Science & Engineering student with a deep focus on Cybersecurity and Artificial Intelligence.
+B.E Computer Science & Engineering student with a deep focus on Cybersecurity and Artificial Intelligence.
 Passionate about building secure systems, identifying vulnerabilities, and applying AI/ML techniques to solve complex security challenges at scale.

 Driven by a belief that the next generation of digital infrastructure must be both intelligent and resilient — combining offensive and defensive security knowledge with practical machine learning to engineer systems that are robust against modern threat actors.